cameronepstein/cv/README.md

 ## Skills

+##### New Technologies :iphone:

+I've enjoyed learning new languages every few weeks.
+Despite the constant imposter syndrome, I am now proficient in many technologies which previously seemed perplexing.

+  I have taken on Node and Rails for web apps, database languages like SQL, and a variety of front-end languages over the past year (HTML5, CSS, Sass).

+  Essentially this sustained problem solving has provided me with a constant thirst for new exciting tech!
+With this in mind I aim to continue learning as much as possible in my next career, enhancing my academic and technical ability as well as working on new exciting projects.

 ##### Agile Development :chart_with_upwards_trend:

 Firm follower of the agile development principles.
 Strong belief that they not only play a key role in developer happiness but also lead to success in business.